linux-surface/surface-aggregator-module/README.md

 _Also please do not donate if you need the money, you probably need it more than me._
 If that can't stop you:
 https://www.paypal.me/maximilianluz
+Don't get me wrong though, I do appreciate your donations.
+Thank you for your support!